datastaxdevs/workshop-intro-quarkus-cassandra/README.md

 _You can technically use whatever you want and update the code to reflect the keyspace.
 This is really to get you on a happy path for the first run._

-- **For provider and region**: Choose and provider (either GCP, AWS or Azure).
+- **For provider and region**: Choose any provider (either GCP, AWS or Azure).
 Region is where your database will reside physically (choose one close to you or your users).

 - **Create the database**.
 Review all the fields to make sure they are as shown, and click the `Create Database` button.